Key Takeaways

 The evaluation bar is a visual representation of the engine score.
 The more white it shows, the better for White.
 The more black, the better for Black.

 Key insight: The bar is most useful for tracking changes in evaluation rather than absolute values.
 A sudden swing from +0.3 to -1.8 tells you something important just happened — look at that move.
+(This is the backbone of analyzing your games.)

 What About Inaccuracy, Mistake, and Blunder?